Jeradin/acf-website-field/README.md

 == Description ==
 Adds a Website Field to Advanced Custom Fields.
 Select if link should be an external link, if it should show title or the url.

+This works with ACF 4 and ACF5 / ACF5Pro

 This is an add-on for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin and will not provide any functionality to WordPress unless Advanced Custom Fields is installed and activated.